MahmoudRe/searchable-encryption/README.md

  * @returns object in form of {key, iv}, where the (key) is the created CryptoKey, and the (iv) is 16 byte ArrayBuffer */ export async function genSecretKey(secret = "PASSPHRASE", options = {}) { ... }

+/**
+ * Export the key as JSON object, where it converts the { key } attribute to a given format,
+ * and convert the secretSalt and iv ArrayBuffer to string representation.
+ * This meant to be used in conjuction with importSecretKey() to retrive the key.
+ * @param {string} [format="PASSPHRASE"] The format of the key inside the secretKey object
+ * @param {KeyObject} secretKey a key object consists of {key: CryptoKey, secretSalt: ArrayBuffer, iv: ArrayBuffer}
+ * @returns JSON object contains all the information about the given key.
+ */
+ export async function exportSecretKey(secretKey, format = 'jwk')

+/**
+ * Import a previously exported key.
+This convert the { key } attribute to CryptoKey object,
+ * and convert string based secretSalt and iv back to ArrayBuffer.
+ * @param {string} [format="jwk"] The format of the key inside the secretKey object
+ * @param {KeyObject} secretKey a key object consists of {key: CryptoKey, secretSalt: ArrayBuffer, iv: ArrayBuffer}
+ * @returns JSON object contains all the information about the given key.
+ */
+ export async function importSecretKey(secretKey, format = 'jwk')
 ```

 ### Basic Cryptography functions